 - Working quickly, stir in salt and the black sesame seeds, ¼ cup at a time.

-- Pour onto baking sheet and spread out into a thin even layer, about ⅛-inch to ¼-inch thick.
+- Pour onto the prepared baking sheet and spread out into a thin even layer, about ⅛-inch to ¼-inch thick.
 Cool for about 15-30 minutes.
 Tap gently with a mallet or knife to break it into pieces.

 - Store in an airtight container for up to two weeks.
 (Or fold it into ice cream)